Shop by Category

 In addition, consider adding digestive enzymes to your routine in order to make sure your foods are being properly digested, an issue that can crop up as one ages.

-A number of foods and lifestyle habits can take a toll on gut function, including that they can disrupt the balance of “gut bugs” in your microbiome.
+A number of foods and lifestyle habits ("gut disruptors" like too much sugar and stress) can take a toll on gut function, including that they can disrupt the balance of “gut bugs” in your microbiome.

 Things to avoid in order to support your microbiome include: